 Find Out about Italian Victories at the Arch of Constantine

 The Arch of Constantine is a triumphal arch in Rome, between the Colosseum and the Palatine Hill, and it leads to Via triumphalis, the road that emperors took as they entered the city after a huge triumph in battle.
-It was built to commemorate Constantine I’s victory in battle against Maxentius at the Milvian Bridge in 312 AD.
+It was built to commemorate Constantine I’s victory in the battle against Maxentius at the Milvian Bridge in 312 AD.
 It’s the world’s largest triumphal arch.

 Because of its growing popularity, the Arch of Constantine is now one of Rome’s most photographed monuments.